rsapping2/my-website/src/content/blog/job-boards.md

 **Con:** Startups may have less job security and lower compensation.

 ### [8.
 Built In](https://builtin.com)
-Focused on tech jobs in major U.S. cities like NYC, Chicago, and others major cities.
+Focused on tech jobs in major U.S. cities like NYC, Chicago, and other major cities.
 Includes engineering, product, and project management roles.

 **Pro:** Great for local tech hub opportunities and community insights.
 **Con:** Limited to specific metropolitan areas.